Romanian language in Serbia: Legal status

-Article 10 of the Constitution of the Republic of Serbia (2006) stipulates that in the Republic of Serbia the Serbian language and the Cyrillic script shall be officially used.
-In addition it notes that in the regions inhabited by national minorities, their own languages and scripts shall be officially used, as established by law.
+Article 10 of the Constitution of Serbia stipulates that the Serbian language and the Cyrillic script are official.
+In addition it provides that in the cities and municipalities inhabited by ethnic minorities, their own languages and scripts shall be officially used, as established by law.

-Article 6 of the Statute of the Autonomous Province of Vojvodina (published in the Official Gazette of APV) determines that, together with the Serbo-Croat language and Cyrillic script, and the Latin script as stipulated by the law, the Hungarian, Slovak, Romanian and Rusyn languages and their scripts, as well as languages and scripts of other nationalities, shall simultaneously be officially used in the work of the bodies of the Autonomous Province of Vojvodina, as established by the law.
-The bodies of the Autonomous Province of Vojvodina are: the Assembly, the Executive Council and the Provincial administrative bodies.
+Article 6 of the Statute of Vojvodina determines that, together with the Serbian language and Cyrillic script, and the Latin script as stipulated by the law, the Hungarian, Slovak, Romanian, Croatian, and Rusyn languages and their scripts, as well as languages and scripts of other ethnic minorities, shall simultaneously be officially used in the provincial bodies of Vojvodina (the Assembly of Vojvodina, the Government of Vojvodina, and the provincial administration).